Proudly serving Fairfax, Prince William, Loudoun, Arlington, Alexandria and Northern Virginia

 Hiring a Virginia Domestic Violence Attorney

-You love your family, but if you have been accused of threatening, attacking, or otherwise harming a member of your household, you should immediately consult a Virginia domestic violence lawyer.
-Sometimes, a disagreement can escalate into a physical altercation that results in severe emotional or physical domestic abuse.
+You love your family, but if you have been accused of threatening, attacking, or otherwise harming a family or household member, you should immediately consult a Virginia domestic violence lawyer.
+Sometimes, a disagreement can escalate into a physical altercation that results in severe emotional or physical injury.

 Being accused of spousal abuse or violence against a family member can be devastating.
-Not only might you face penalties that include jail time and fines, but you may be subjected to a restraining order that makes it difficult, if not impossible, for you to return to your home or see your children.
+You might face penalties that include jail time and fines, but you may be subjected to a restraining order that makes it difficult, if not impossible, to return to your home or see your children.

 If police officers responding to a domestic disturbance call arrest someone, that person may receive a domestic violence charge from the courts.
-To reduce that likelihood, it is wise to immediately contact a domestic violence attorney like Gretchen T. Pousson of Scrofano Law for a free consultation.
-He has sufficient experience to review your legal issue, offer advice, and suggest a criminal defense strategy for the best outcome.
+It is wise to immediately contact domestic violence attorneys like Gretchen T. Pousson and Matthew Kensky of Scrofano Law PC for a consultation to reduce that likelihood.
+They have sufficient experience to review your legal issue, offer advice, and suggest a criminal defense strategy for the best possible outcome.

 When to Hire a Domestic Violence Attorney in Virginia